-If you are towing a trailer and are parking on any hill, see Towing a Trailer on page 4-36.
+If you are towing a trailer and are parking on any hill, see Towing a Trailer on page 4-40.
 That section shows what to do first to keep the trailer from moving.

 Shifting Into Park (P)

 It can be dangerous to get out of your vehicle if the shift lever is not fully in PARK (P) with the parking brake firmly set.
 Your vehicle can roll.
 If you have left the engine running, the vehicle can move suddenly.
 You or others could be injured.
-To be sure your vehicle won't move, even when you're on fairly level ground, use the steps that follow.
-If you're pulling a trailer, see "Towing a Trailer" in the Index.
+To be sure your vehicle will not move, even when you are on fairly level ground, use the steps that follow.
+If you are pulling a trailer, see Towing a Trailer on page 4-40.

 Hold the brake pedal down with your right foot and set the parking brake with your left foot.
-2. Move the shift lever into PARK (P) like this:
+2. To move the shift lever into PARK (P), do the following:

+2.1.
 Pull the lever toward you.

-- Move the lever up as far as it will go.
+2.2.
+Move the lever up as far as it will go.

-- 3. Turn the ignition key to LOCK.

-- Remove the key and take it with you.
+- 3. Turn the ignition key to LOCK. - Remove the key and take it with you.
 If you can leave your vehicle with the ignition key in your hand, your vehicle is in PARK (P).